-If font embedding is enabled, the PDF file can be viewed in its original fonts on any computer - even if this computer does not have the fonts installed.
-If it is disabled, text will be rendered using different fonts selected automatically by the system.
+If font embedding is enabled, the resulting PDF file can be viewed in its original fonts on any computer - even if this computer does not have the fonts installed.
+If it is disabled, text will be rendered using some replacement fonts selected automatically by the system.